Historical Note:

 A ghost cannot perform magic, so any such hypothetical chaotic entities just leave them alone.
 But undead souls still retain that link to the source of their magic.
 Even incomplete souls can channel magic — so long as they remain at least technically alive.
 In fact they probably leak magic, or, rather, magically-charged emotional detritus, even more freely than complete souls do.
 And we know what kind of entities appear to feed on that.
 None of them mean humans well.

-In the current version of the ‘History of Magic’ essay I have postulated the existence of “thin places” in the world where magic leaks into the material plane in the form of what in Real World folklore has become codified as a “holy well”.
+In the current iteration of the ‘History of Magic’ essay I have postulated the existence of “thin places” in the world where magic leaks into the material plane in the form of what in Real World folklore has become codified as a “holy well”.
 This is fresh, new magic which is emitted as a steady rate, unlike the magic channeled by humans.
 It’s nature is still chaotic, but it is not conscious and it is certainly not hostile.
 Magical creatures, whether sentient being, fantastic beast, or magical botanical tend to be drawn to the sites of these wells and to settle in the vicinity.

 In the History of Magic essay I also touched upon the chthonic cults which in early times, particularly in the centuries before the development of the cored wand, attempted to duplicate the rare holy wells by creating “pools” of power through unsavory and dangerous practices.